gamesbook/protograf/docs/source/polyominoes.rst

       In this example, a few other properties have been set.
-These are ones applicable to the drawing of a square - such as its size (``side``), fill color, and corner rounding.
-Note that these are applicable to all squares that are drawn.
+These are ones applicable to the drawing of a square - such as its size (``side``), fill color, and corner **rounding**.
+Note that these properties are applied to all the squares that are drawn.

       Note that setting ``x`` and ``y`` determines the top-left corner where the pattern starts |dash| even if that is a space.